 Formative assessments—assessments conducted along with the way to help identify weaknesses that need to be addressed- results of these assessments should help “form” the instruction that follows the assessment.
 Scores earned on formative assessments may or may not be recorded as a grade since they are usually given to determine instructional needs in preparation for summative assessments.

-Parent's Role in RTI:
+Parent's Role in MTSS:

 - If concerns arise, request a parent conference with your child's teacher or the administration.